23 Best Places to Visit in Central Mexico in Fall and Winter

 The colorful village of Ajijic is located about 20 minutes from Chapala, a little further west along the lakefront.
 The town is incredibly picturesque, with a lovely central plaza and all kinds of great shops and restaurants.

-If a move is on your radar, check out the Lake Chapala Society.
-It’s a non-profit organization that offers an array of events, workshops, and resources for folks in the area.
+If a move is on your radar, refer to the Lake Chapala Society.
+It’s a nonprofit organization that offers an array of events, workshops, and resources for folks in the area.

 Whether you’re stopping in as a traveler or considering making a move to Ajijic or Chapala, these beautiful lakeside towns are worth a visit!